aiyengar2/k8s-docs/docs/provisioning/02_provisioning_v2.md

 > Therefore, once installed, the Kubernetes internal components are self-[re]starting processes that are capable of "pulling themselves by their bootstraps".
 >
 > This is why the process of installing the Kubernetes distribution onto a node is typically referred to as "bootstrapping" a node.

-This is because upstream CAPI only supports **bootstrapping** a Machine, a **one-time** action on the machine to start the Kubernetes internal components with a specific configuration of each component.

 This is why, in the upstream CAPI world:
 - `Machine`s are immutable